bojanpopic/developer.joomlatools.com/framework/plugins.md

  As soon as they are instantiated a `PlgKoowaSubscriber` loads up the instance of the `KEventPublisher` and adds itself and its callable methods that begin with the letters **'on'** as event listeners for each of the similarly named events.
 In other words, it `subscribes` those `on` methods to specific `on` events.

-For example, the event handler that is registered for the event named **"onBeforeAcmeBarControllerBrowse"** is our `PlgKoowaAcme::onBeforeAcmeBarControllerBrowse()` method.
+For example, the event handler that is registered for the event named **"onBeforeAcmeBarControllerBrowse"** is our `PlgAcmeExample::onBeforeAcmeBarControllerBrowse()` method.

 >**Technical Tip:** `PlgKoowaSubscriber` plugins will not fire for native Joomla! plugin events because they aren't connected to `JEventDispatcher`.